Land of the Pharaohs, the Great Pyramid of Giza and some of the most impressive ancient temples, everyone has dreamed at some point of visiting Egypt.

 My tour lasted a total of 9 days and the itinerary was the following:

 Day 5 – Brief ride in a felucca sailboat to see the Elephantine and Kitchener Islands from the distance.
 After the river excursion, free day in Aswan to visit the Nubian Museum and the Unfinished Obelisk.

-Day 8 – Cairo City Tour, visiting the Egyptian Museum, the Citadel of Saladin with the Mosque of Mohamed Ali.
-In the afternoon, visit to the Hanging Church and Kahn el-Khalili bazaar.
+Day 8 – Cairo city tour, visiting the Egyptian Museum, the Citadel of Saladin with the Mosque of Mohamed Ali.
+In the afternoon, visit to the Hanging Church in Coptic Cairo and Kahn el-Khalili bazaar.
 In the evening, optional sound and light show at the Pyramids of Giza.